-As soon as I left home and started living in a dorm, I started to identify with the stereotypes associated with backlashing South Asian American kids suddenly trusted into the real world: I started drinking a lot, I started dating a lot, I started smoking a lot of weed, made out with lots of guys from all colors of the rainbow and started buying a lot cheap tight polyester dresses.
+As soon as I left home and started living in a dorm, I began to identify with the stereotypes associated with backlashing South Asian American kids suddenly trusted into the real world: I started drinking a lot, I started dating a lot, I started smoking a lot of weed, made out with lots of guys from all colors of the rainbow and started buying a lot cheap tight polyester dresses.
 I also got good grades from my very politically correct, too-expensive college, flew home when my mom asked, participated in religious events, and was–and still am–known as the innocent one in my Desi community.

 Of everything I did, I never had sex, not right away.
 When everyone talked about sex, I proudly said that I was a virgin, as it made me feel close to a religion I respected and followed.
 Living in an era when everyone wants to be different, this fact made me unique among a crowd.
 It separated me.
 I almost took the notion as a note of pride, condescendingly.